Alan Schilke

-Alan Schilke (/ʃɪlki/, shill-KEE) is an American engineer and roller coaster designer based in Hayden, Idaho, United States.
+Alan Schilke (/ʃɪlki/, shill-KEE) is an American engineer and roller coaster designer based in Hayden, Idaho.
 He first made his mark on the industry by designing the 4th Dimension roller coaster, X2, while working with Arrow Dynamics.
-Schilke now works as a design engineer at Ride Centerline LLC and occasionally works with Rocky Mountain Construction (RMC).
+Schilke founded Rides Centerline LLC and works as a design engineer and occasionally works with Rocky Mountain Construction (RMC).

 Education

 Schilke got his bachelor's degree in civil engineering at Purdue University.